SigmaHQ/sigma-specification/appendix_meta_rules.md

 ## Temporal Proximity (temporal)

-All events defined by the rules referred by the rule field must occur in the time frame defined by timespan.
+All event types defined by the rules referred by the rule field must occur in the time frame defined by timespan.
+Alternatively, the count of event types provided in the condition must occur in the defined time frame.
 The values of fields defined in group-by must all have the same value (e.g. the same host or user).
 If the bool value `ordered` is set to true, the events should occur in the given order.
 The time frame should not be restricted to boundaries if this is not required by the given backend.